How it All Began...

 What was it like meeting the birthmother?

 It was a little awkward at first.
 We didn’t want to say anything to scare her off.
-What we really noticed was that our birthmom seemed to be just as nervous.
+What we really noticed was that our expectant mother seemed to be just as nervous.
 She needed our guidance and reassurance.
 It was really sweet.

 Adopting a baby can be a lengthy process - how did you get through the wait?

 We set mini goals along the way to keep ourselves occupied.
-We trained and ran a ½ marathon one summer.
+We trained and ran a half marathon one summer.
 We planned vacations and weekend getaways so we had fun things to look forward to.
 My husband started finishing our basement.
 We decorated the baby’s room.
-About every 2-3 months we would go to a local baby store and buy something small.
+About every two to three months we would go to a local baby store and buy something small.
 It was a way for us to feel like we were doing something.

 Describe receiving the call that your baby was being born and traveling to meet him/her.

-Our daughter was a scheduled C-section but came 1 day early via emergency C-section.
-Our birthmom called me at 7:01am to tell me she had been in labor all night and was headed to the hospital.
+Our daughter's birth was a scheduled C-section, but she came one day early via emergency C-section.
+Our expectant mother called me at 7:01am to tell me she had been in labor all night and was headed to the hospital.
 We were all packed and in the car by 7:20am.
-Our birthmom is located about 1 hour 15 minutes from where we live.
-Of course she would head to the hospital during Chicago rush hour traffic!
+Our birthmom is located about one hour and fifteen minutes from where we live.
+Of course, we would have to head to the hospital during Chicago rush hour traffic!
 It was a very stressful car ride.
-It took us over 2 hours to get to the hospital.
+It took us over two hours to get to the hospital.
 We were so worried we were going to miss the birth.
 We arrived at the hospital just in time to see the doctor head into surgery.
-Our daughter was born 9 minutes later.
+Our daughter was born nine minutes later.

 Describe the feeling of finally meeting your baby.